Abraham Pineo Gesner: Legacy

 there is a street named for Gesner in the west part of Ottawa's Katimavik-Hazeldean neighbourhood, where the residential streets are named for Canadian inventors.
 Whether by plan or by coincidence, it dead-ends at an Esso (Imperial Oil) gas station.

 Starting in 1998, the Fundy Geological Museum in Parrsboro Nova Scotia, a former residence of Gesner, has awarded an "Abraham Gesner Work Scholarship" to a local student who shows keen interest in the sciences.

-In 2000, he was honored by the placement of his image on a postage stamp by Canada Post.
+In 2000, he was honoured by the placement of his image on a postage stamp by Canada Post.

 His birthplace at Chipmans Corner, Nova Scotia was marked by a National Historic Site monument in 1954.
 In 2019, a large sculptural monument by artist Ruth Abernethy honouring Gesner's work was added to the Chipman Corner birthplace commemoration site.